cameronhurd/churds-cafe/README.md

 * Once the spring boot application is up, use a browser to navigate to http://localhost:8080/
 * View dummy/test pages like "About Us", "Location" and "Contact Us"
 * The metrics page has response size and response time metrics that are displayed.
   * The bottom of the metrics page has a "Lookup" section where a historical metric can be viewed by ID.
-Metric ID's can be found in the spring boot application log as they are recorded.
+    * Metric ID's can be found in the spring boot application log as they are recorded and also in the response header churds-metrics-id